memberapp/memberapp.github.io/README.md

 The server currently consists of

-Node.js program with memory leak, needs reset every 6 hours

-PHP scripts to serve requests from client

-MySQL server

-Neo4j server (for trust graph)

-Bitbox server dependency

-Bitcoin Unlimited node

-Projects

-->Fix memory leak in Node.js

-->Merge PHP scripts into Node.js program

-->Replicate parts of Bitbox functionality required (get utxos, broadcast tx mostly)

-->Allow alternatives to running mysql server - maybe using file based db system

-->Transition to BCHD node
+Node.js program with option of MySQL or SQLite Database Requires BCHD or Bitcoin Unlimited Node (other node software untested yet)

 Testing
 -------